Notes On Personal and Impersonal Love

 There is a sense in which life is both real and unreal.
 We must come to grip with this.
 It’s a mistake to see it as just one or the other.
 It would be delusional to say life is totally unreal.
 Obviously, we are having an experience.
 The experience is real.
 At least we know that for certain!
 Even if this were a dream, it is a real dream: there is a reality to even a dream, in that there is an experiencer experiencing it.
 There is a someone or something having the dream.
 There is a dreamer.

 However we would not want to say the persons, places and objects of the dream are real.
 If someone in the dream gives us a diamond, and we place it in our pocket, we do not wake up with a diamond in our pocket, unless that diamond already happened to be there by coincidence.

-And what is a person?
+And what is a “person”?
 Is it a body (there are bodies in morgues), a name, a profession, a place they live, where they have been or where they are going in time and space?
-A family (living or dead? how distant a relative?), a set of friends (current? what is a “friend”?), a set of posessions, constantly changing, a bank account and a paper record, a education and a set of clothes, a thousand other things… we could say it’s a sum of that, but if you put all that together there is still no living separate entity called a person, and no unhanging substantial reality.
+A family (living or dead? how distant a relative?), a set of friends (current? what is a “friend”?), a set of possessions, constantly changing, a bank account and a paper record, an education and a set of clothes, a thousand other things… we could say it’s a sum of that, but if you put all that together there is still no living separate entity called a “person”, and no unhanging substantial separate entity in reality.
 It is all concepts, without Life…

 Love for the other is love for the Self, in disguise.
-In other words, it’s hidden form of only one true love, which is Love itself, the un-manifested Being-ness of time, timeless…
+In other words, it’s the hidden form of the only one true love, which is Love itself, the un-manifested Being-ness of timeless, spaceless Reality.